Feeding bees with green food coloring

 Even though I really don’t like to feed bees sugar syrup, I have to do it when it is needed.
 I never, never, never want to have any sugar syrup ending up in a bottle of my honey.

 It can easily happen to anybody, as capped honey and capped sugar water look exactly the same.
 If you feed your bees a lot of sugar syrup in the fall, that will lead to excess capped sugar syrup in the spring.
 That capped sugar syrup can get lost in the shuffle and end up getting uncapped and extracted in the spring.
+Improper management of sugar feeding during the honey flow can result in sugar syrup contaminating honey stores, especially if it is stored in the brood nest.

 The liquid food coloring in the link works much better than the gel type.
 They took the green syrup down without a problem and stored it away just like any other.